zuokun/MangaBookcase/README.md

 To Do List
 ----------
+- Thinking of implementing Light Novels... new Tab maybe?
 - Implement special books (e.g. One Piece Red, Blue, Yellow etc. )
 - Remove auto-focus to search bar at the beginning
 - Control what data you want to view